 Consider the risks in the community.
 To keep people as safe as possible, consider the risks of COVID-19 in the community where the host lives and wherever guests may be coming from.
 Exposure during travel is a concern for anyone relying on a bus, train, plane, or other public transportation.

-Disrupting holiday plans is never ideal.
+Disrupting plans is never ideal.
 However, the choices made during this tough time could be life or death decisions.
 Everyone has unique circumstances, and it may be best to contact a health professional to discuss the options that will most effectively avoid putting friends or family at risk.

 Remember, emergency physicians work 24/7, even on holidays.
 Do not ignore your symptoms if you think you are having a medical emergency—if something is wrong call 911 or visit your closest emergency department.

 Emergency departments across the country are taking extensive precautions to adapt and protect patients.
-If holiday plans go awry, emergency departments are safe and ready for anything or anyone that comes their way.
+If plans go awry, emergency departments are safe and ready for anything or anyone that comes their way.